Piwigo/Piwigo-Android/README.md

 ![](https://travis-ci.org/Piwigo/Piwigo-Android.svg)

-Currently under development by the Piwigo-Mobile team, please get in touch if you're interested in contributing to the project.

-If you're considering contributing, a working knowledge of the following would be extremely useful:

-* MVVM with Android Data Binding
-* Dependency injection with Dagger 2
-* Unit testing with Mockito and Robolectric

-## Progress
+Software is never finished and this APP is still under development by the Piwigo-Mobile team but it is already usable.

-### Install
+## Install

 <a href="https://f-droid.org/packages/org.piwigo.android/" target="_blank">
 <img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="80"/></a>
 <a href="https://play.google.com/store/apps/details?id=org.piwigo.android" target="_blank">
 <img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" alt="Get it on Google Play" height="80"/></a>

-### Login
+## Login

-To show your photos enter the URL of your gallery into the server address field.
+To show your photos enter the URL of your gallery (the web address you also use in the browser) into the server address field.
 For a quick try you can enter http://www.piwigo.org/demo.
 Keep username and password empty for guest login.

 <img src="./app/src/main/play/listings/en-US/graphics/phone-screenshots/01_Login.jpg" width="238" />

-#### Done
+## Supported features

+- Navigation through albums
 - Full screen photo view
 - Upload
-- Guest login (see Settings -> Accounts after successful login)
+- Guest login (by keeping user name and password fields empty)
 - User login (see Settings -> Accounts after successful login)
-- Should scale well on all phone and table screens
-- Animations on most devices
+- Multiple accounts
+- SSL protected galleries but also plain HTTP access (which is recommended only in secured private networks)

 ### Main screen